Ductless Mini Split AC Installation Services

 When you install a high-efficiency ductless mini-split heat pump, you can get up to $10,000 back in rebates from Mass Save.
 In addition, you could be eligible for a zero percent interest financing with the Mass Save Heat Loan.

 In addition, you can get even more energy savings with a no-cost Mass Save Home Energy Assessment.
 In addition to providing free energy saving devices, you'll discover all the rebates and incentives available to you through Mass Save.

 This best deal makes now the best time to add a ductless mini-split heat pump system to your home.

 Trusted Service With Maximum Savings

 Working with a trusted mini split HVAC expert like Home Mechanics will ensure that your home is equipped with the right ductless mini-split system to deliver comfort in all seasons.
-From summer's heat to winter's cold, you'll be able dial in the perfect temperature in every room.
+From Massachusetts' summer heat to winter's cold, you'll be able dial in the perfect temperature in every room.

 The other advantage to working with us is that we'll deliver you the lowest with the maximum incentives.
 We know all the Mass Save® rebates and will take care of all the paperwork so you don't have to.

 Ready to enjoy the perfect temperature at the perfect price?
 We're ready to help.